 3. The fast-track to a career in healthcare

 While doctors and RNs have to spend years in school before they are certified, medical assistants may be able to receive their diploma (DMAS) in as little as 12 months.
-Students may also choose to pursue their associates in medical assisting (AAMAS); receiving your degree in as little as 16-20 months.
+Students may also choose to pursue their associate in medical assisting (AAMAS); receiving your degree in as little as 16-20 months.
 If you’re looking for a faster entry point to a career in healthcare, a diploma medical assisting program might be the right path for you.